National Party of Australia leadership elections

 The leader of the National Party of Australia (formerly the Australian Country Party and National Country Party) is elected by majority vote of the federal parliamentary party.
 A deputy leader is elected in the same fashion.
 The party's longest-serving leader is Earle Page, who held the office from 1921 to 1939.
 The party's current leader is David Littleproud, who has held this office since 2022.
 It is historically rare for the incumbent leader and deputy leader to be opposed in a bid for re-election.

-In every instance when an incumbent leader retires he is always succeeded by his deputy.
+From the 1940s onwards when an incumbent leader retired they were usually succeeded by their deputy.
 With the exception of the election of Ian Sinclair in 1984, every one of these deputy leaders ascended to the leadership unopposed.
+This trend was broken in 2026 when then deputy leader Kevin Hogan failed to succeed David Littleproud as leader upon Littleproud's retirement from the position.